CaptainFluffyToes/Virtual-DevOps-Workshop/README.md

 # Virtual-DevOps-Workshop
 Thanks for taking the DevOps Workshop!
-IN this repo you will find all of the course materials used.
+In this repo you will find all of the course materials used.